 Peripheral Blood CD34+ Stem/Progenitor Cells, Frozen

-CD34 is a glycosylated transmembrane protein and represents a well-established marker for human hematopoietic stem and progenitor cells in peripheral blood, bone marrow, cord blood, and fetal liver.
+CD34 is a glycosylated transmembrane protein and represents a well-established marker for human hematopoietic stem and progenitor cells in peripheral blood, bone marrow, and cord blood.
 CD34+ cells are self-renewing, multipotent stem cells that give rise to all blood cells of the immune system through a process called hematopoiesis.
-As hematopoietic stem cells progress through hematopoiesis they generate the myeloid (monocytes, macrophages, granulocytes, megakaryocytes, dendritic cells, and erythrocytes), and lymphoid (T cells, B cells, and NK cells) lineages.
+As hematopoietic stem cells progress through hematopoiesis they generate the myeloid (monocytes, macrophages, granulocytes, megakaryocytes, dendritic cells, erythrocytes) and lymphoid (T cells, B cells, NK cells) lineages.
 The highly specialized cells that arise from hematopoietic stem cells work collaboratively in defending the body against infection and disease.

 Human peripheral blood CD34+ stem and progenitor cells are positively selected using immunomagnetic anti-CD34 (clone QBEND10) microbeads from the mononuclear cell fraction.
 Isolated primary cells are characterized by flow cytometry before cryopreservation to ensure a highly pure and viable cell population.

 Cells were obtained using Institutional Review Board (IRB) approved consent forms and protocols.

 |Cell and Tissue Source||Peripheral Blood|

 |Product Type||Primary Cells|

 Product Information Sheet